Cloudslab/iQuantum/README.md

 6. You are ready to use iQuantum in your project.

 ### Modeling and Simulation Workflow
-The simulation workflow of iQuantum is illustrated in the following figure.
+The simulation workflow of iQuantum is illustrated as follows:

 <img alt="iQuantum Workflow" src="documentation/figures/iQuantumFlow.png" title="iQuantum Workflow" width="400"/>

 1. **Modeling**: The user defines the quantum computing environment (e.g., quantum datacenters, quantum computers, quantum tasks, and quantum brokers) using the iQuantum entities.
    - Quantum tasks and quantum nodes can be modeled manually or automatically by importing from dataset (.csv), which can be generated from QASM files for quantum tasks (e.g., using [MQT Bench](https://www.cda.cit.tum.de/mqtbench/)) and system calibration datasheet (e.g., from [IBM Quantum](https://quantum-computing.ibm.com/lab/docs/iql/manage/systems/configuration)).
    - Resource management policies (scheduling, mapping, backend selection, and offloading) can be customized by extending the corresponding classes (in `org.iquantum.policies` package).